WCSCourses/ViralBioinfLAC2022/Modules/Phylogeny_&_Virus_Typing_HandsOnEx.md

 >iqtree2 -s SARSCoV2_aln_cut.fasta -lmap 2000 -n 0 -m MF

+**Usage:**

-  -lmap: Specify the number of quartets to be randomly drawn.
+**-lmap:** Specify the number of quartets to be randomly drawn.
 If you specify -lmap ALL, all unique quartets will be drawn, instead.
 >[TIP: The number of quartets specified via -lmap is recommended to be at least 25 times the number of sequences in the alignment, such that each sequence is covered ~100 times in the set of quartets drawn.]

-  -n 0: Skip subsequent tree search, useful when you only want to assess the phylogenetic information of the alignment.
+**-n 0:** Skip subsequent tree search, useful when you only want to assess the phylogenetic information of the alignment.
 >[Note that if you already have selected an evolutionary model from a previous analysis with this dataset, you can specify it in the command option -m, for example: -m TIM2+F+I+G4]

-You can now view the likelihood mapping plot file SARSCoV2_aln_cut.lmap.eps (or .svg file), which shows phylogenetic information of the alignment SARSCoV2_aln_cut.fasta.
+You can now view the likelihood mapping plot file **SARSCoV2_aln_cut.lmap.eps** (or .svg file), which shows phylogenetic information of the alignment SARSCoV2_aln_cut.fasta.

 The figure will look like this: